 Once a month mentors and mentees meet with Hansen to participate in workshops on topics such as financial aid and career exploration.
-The NASC also participates in NSU’s Academic Early Alert System to help students receive tutoring services in areas such as science, technology, engineering, mathematics, English and history.
+The NASC also participates in NSU’s Academic Early Alert System to help students receive tutoring services in areas such as science, technology, engineering, mathematics, English, history and Cherokee language.

 “When students may be having an issue in one of their courses an alert is created,” Dreadfulwater said.
 “We receive that alert, and we reach out to those students to get them into our area to let them know of the services that we offer so we can try to get tutoring or whatever it is they need.”

 The program will track the retention and graduation rates of students who use their services with the hope of increasing graduates.
 Officials also said it has taken on new initiatives for its third year including, a civic engagement component, student speaker series, financial literacy conference, and an enhanced career component.